-Questions to Ask Your Child's Doctor
+Questions to Ask Your Child's Health Care Provider

 No parent wants to see his or her child suffer.
 A diagnosis of cancer in a child is one of the most devastating events in a parent's life.
 Becoming informed is one of the best coping mechanisms.
 Cancer is extremely complex and difficult to understand.
-It is important for you to ask questions to be completely clear about the diagnosis and what to expect.
+It is important for you to ask questions so you are completely clear about the diagnosis and what to expect.
 It is also important to understand why certain tests are being done and what the treatment options are.
 You are entitled to a clear explanation about anything related to your child's condition.

 Keep a file with the results of any tests or procedures.
 Don't assume that test results are fine if you don't hear back from the health care provider.
 Call and ask for results.
 Also ask what the results mean for your child's care.